OLD TESTAMENT > LAW > NUMBERS

 THE ARRANGEMENT OF THE TRIBAL CAMPS

 God gives Moses and Aaron instructions for the arrangement of the camp as the tribes travel towards the land of Canaan that God has promised to them.
-The Levites and the tabernacle are in the innermost part of the traveling formation for protection.
+The Levites and the tabernacle are placed in the center of the formation, both for protection and to show that God’s presence is at the heart of His people.

 NUMBERS 3